xavios/learn-next-js/Readme.md

 So far we only started our dev server, with `yarn run dev`, in which we did not use the heavy-weight caching of NextJs.

-We can build production code with `yarn run build` and server it with `yarn run start`.
+We can build production code with `yarn run build` and serve it with `yarn run start`.
 In this version NextJs will generate static pages fetching the data the same way how we would be fetching it during runtime, but now this time it is happening in build time.